1 Pilot 3

 Giving Animals Voice designed Pilot 3 to minimize the time and resources needed to participate.

-• Participation is FREE.
-Communicators generously volunteer their time and skills, and Giving Animals Voice covers the cost of administration.
+• Participation was FREE.
+Communicators generously volunteered their time and skills, and Giving Animals Voice covered the cost of administration.

-• The process has 3 steps, and, from start to finish, all that is needed to participate is a computer or a mobile device.
+• The process had 3 steps, and, from start to finish, all that was needed to participate was a computer or a mobile device.

 Step 1: Requesting Communication for a Dog

-Once the organization provides basic info about the dog and specifies the questions you want to ask the dog and /or the information that you want to convey to the dog, we schedule a recorded communication session on a day and time convenient for you and the communicator.
+Once the organization provided basic info about the dog and specified the questions they wanted to ask the dog and /or the information that they wanted to convey to the dog, a communication session was scheduled on a convenient day and time.

 Step 2: Attending the Communication Session

-The organization’s representative (staff, volunteers, or fosters) and the communicator attend the recorded session hosted by Giving Animals Voice.
-Because the communication is conducted remotely, the dog does not need to be visible during the session or even in the same room as the caregivers.
+The organization’s representative (staff, volunteers, or fosters) and the communicator attended the recorded session hosted by Giving Animals Voice.
+Because the communication was conducted remotely, the dog did not need to be visible during the session or even in the same room as the caregivers.

-The communicator opens the session by telling the dog the purpose of the session and asking simple questions to “build trust” with the dog.
-The communicators then ask for the information that you want and will convey information that you want the dog to know.
+The communicator opened the session by telling the dog the purpose of the session and asking simple questions to “build trust” with the dog.
+The communicators then asked for the information that the organization wanted and conveyed information that they wanted the dog to know.

-You are allowed – in fact, encouraged – to request clarification of responses or ask additional questions.
-Before closing the session, the communicator invites the dog to express anything else that it would like the caregivers to know.
+The organization was allowed – in fact, encouraged – to request clarification of responses or ask additional questions.
+Before closing the session, the communicator invited the dog to express anything else that it would like the caregivers to know.

-The communicator verbally relays ALL information received from the dog.
-Communicators do not give advice or make suggestions as to what you should “do” with the information.
-You decide what you “do” with the information.
+The communicator verbally relayed ALL information received from the dog.
+Communicators did not give advice or make suggestions as to what you should “do” with the information.
+The organizations decided for themselves, what to “do” with the information.

 Step 3: Responding to 2 Short Online Surveys after the Session

-The organization is required to respond to 2 short Surveys.
-Survey 1 focuses on the communication session.
-Survey 2 focuses on the caregivers’ observations after they’ve had time to consider the information and to observe the dog.
+The organization was asked to respond to 2 short Surveys.
+Survey 1 focused on the communication session.
+Survey 2 focused on the caregivers’ observations after they’ve had time to consider the information and to observe the dog.

-Organizations may choose to share feedback with volunteers and potential fosters and adopters.
+Organizations could choose to share feedback with volunteers and potential fosters and adopters.

-A huge thank you to the communicators who donate their time and skills.
+A huge thank you to the communicators who donated their time and skills.

 Without you, this Pilot would not be possible!